|| Early Decision*

 - The SAT or ACT is a requirement for native English speakers.
 SAT or ACT scores are expected from all international applicants unless students are able to reach a testing center.

-- Submit completed Financial Certification for International Students or the CSS Profile.
+- Submit completed Financial Certification for International Students.

 - While all students who score below the TOEFL or IELTS minimum must complete a third-party interview, we are happy to accept and review recorded or scored interviews from all non-native English speakers.